Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 ```

 Other neat trick that you will now be able to do is to display generate multiple
 page elements like in a loop.
-You can surround ruby controll logic with `<% %>`
+You can surround ruby control logic with `<% %>`
 to execute it.
 Here, we will print what their names would be in an unordered
 list `<ul>`.
 For the number of times we will repeat the same block of code
 containing a single list item `<li>`.
 Take a not that we can also use local